Equipment Review (preliminary)

 If you encounter an error message saying, "Error please press the shutter button again", one thing you can try is going to the camera's custom function setting A1 and changing Autofocus to Release.
 Since the lens has a chip but does not have AF it maybe causing some problems on the camera.
 Please also check the aperture control hook on the camera's bajonet.
 It could be stuck and/or have lost tension.

-The field of view in DSLRs is ideal for large deepsky objects, such as the Cygnus Loop, Magellanic Clouds and Andromeda Galaxy, as well as the California, Rosette, North America and Orion nebulae, but also lovely for taking images of parts of the Milky Way and of individual stars and their surrounding space.
-Smaller objects can be imaged with this lens using dedicated CMOS astrocams, such as QHY and ZWO imagers.
+The field of view in an IMX585-powered CMOS camera at 135mm is ideal for large deepsky objects, such as the Cygnus Loop, Magellanic Clouds and Andromeda Galaxy, as well as the California, Rosette, North America and Orion nebulae.
+A DSLR is lovely for taking images of parts of the Milky Way and of individual stars and their surrounding space.

 Pros